shalperin/This_Might_Help/README.md

 # This_Might_Help
 ## Phenomenology / Symptomatology / Mitigation

-Hard won, but non-clinical insights on mental health and modernity.
+Hard won, but non-clinical insights on mental health in modernity.
 Not medical advice.

 ### Random noise -> Pareidolia